vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-node.md

 ```

 #### A bit about network history
-The network history feature allows you to get data into your data node (which acts as a rich API node) faster by fetching data from the other nodes instead replaying it.
+The network history feature allows you to get data into your data node (which acts as a rich API node) faster by fetching data from the other nodes instead of replaying it.

 There is an entire section called `NetworkHistory` in the data node's `config.toml`.
 To use it, you must provide at least one other data node that exposes the IPFS node in the `NetworkHistory.Store.BootstrapPeers` parameter.
 If you do not provide that, you won't be able to use the IPFS-based network history.